 • Student’s experience will vary but 71-91 hours should be allowed for completion

-• 24 x 7 online access, anywhere in the world with Internet access
+• Online access, anywhere in the world with Internet access

 • Course available for 16 weeks from initial enrollment